Passio/passio.github.io/Partner/Denver/reporting.md

 `https://passio3.com/passioTransit/headway?userId=5397&from=yyyy-mm-dd&to=yyyy-mm-dd&accessToken={accessToken}`

 Show headway data for every stop by every vehicle for the given date range.
+The vehicle must be in service and assigned to the route to show up in headway API.
+Additionally, the route calendars need to be configured properly.
+If a calendar states that a route is not supposed to be active, then the API will filter that data out.

 ```
 {